BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - **The DAG shall define and manage a state (e.g. UpToDate) for each node in the DAG.**
 - The routines of the DAG related to the node states would be based on the ancestor/descendant relations.
 - **The OETV and the FE display components of the UI shall reflect the current node states (i.e. SCs and SARs).**
-- The CS needs a temporary DAG to manage the lifetime of the objects constructed in an offline process.
+- The CS needs a temporary DAG to manage the lICS_FEtime of the objects constructed in an offline process.
 - The SAA needs role definitions such as: System User, Admin User, Master User and Ordinary User.
 - System Users would manage the plugins and SAMMs.
 - Admin Users would manage the standard parts (e.g. material and fastener).